 Part of Acquira's training includes an SBA calculator, which helps you determine how much working capital you'll need to help grow your business.
 It's just one aspect of the extensive training and tools we provide through our Accelerator Program.
 To learn more, schedule a call with an Acquira Representative today through the form below.

-- Working capital is a financial metric that shows how efficiently a business is running and meeting its short-term obligations.
+- Working capital is a financial metric that shows how efficiently a business runs and meets its short-term obligations.

 - When you’re buying a business, you need to factor working capital into the purchase price.

 - The primary implication of working capital management is assessing a company’s liquidity, efficiency, or cash flow management.

 - When attaining working capital during an acquisition, you should overfund the purchase price by 5%.